webplatform/docs-wpd/Project_Status/index.md

 ===Goals for Community===
 * Mechanisms are in place to encourage new members to engage in all channels: wiki, mailing list, IRC, Bug Genie ** Welcome emails point users to other channels
+* Benefits of contributing to WPD are articulated and are communicated to new members.
 * Helpful usable guides exist on how to contribute and interact ** Wiki Editor's Guide
 ** How-to on using IRC